kwaledesign/Coding-Standards/css.md

    (box-model) and skin styles (color, font, gradients) and abstract these styles in class-based modules to allow re-use [[6]](README.md#works-cited).
-2. Separation of Container and Content - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.
+2. Separation of Container and Content - avoid all explicit parent-child relationship within style declarations so that a component's style is not dependant upon its container which allows the module to be reused [[6]](README.md#works-cited).

+### Guiding Principles
+Encapsulation is the key to creating scalable, maintainable applications.
+All resources are components, even ones that are non-visual.

 ### Object Oriented Classes
 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
 A component is comprised of object, structure, and skin.
 Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

 #### Object Styles
 Styles which remain consistent and unchanged within a component regardless of skin or structure.
 These styles are abstracted and may be used as a foundation for building additional components.
 [Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
 This is the base class that can be modified or extended with a structure and skin.

 #### Structure Styles
 Styles which control a component's physical structure.
 Structure styles include any properties involving spacing which could potentially effect surrounding elements on the page, i.e. box-model properties.
-Structure classes extend an object or component class.
+Structure classes extend an object class.

 #### Skin Styles
 Styles which control a component's physical appearance.
-Skin styles include any properties involving color, typography, gradients, shadows, etc. Skin classes extend an object or component class.
+Skin styles include any properties involving color, typography, gradients, shadows, etc. Skin classes extend an object class.

 _Note: Sometimes the distinction between structure and skin is none-trivial.
 For example, the arrival of border-box has greatly simplified the box-model, but makes the border property a bit more difficult to define in this context because it no longer contributes to an element's width (structure).
-The best way to handle this is to split up border property defining border width and style as structure and border-color as skin._
+The best way to handle this is to split up border property defining border width and style as structure and border-color as skin.
+An example that makes this more clear is when building a tab component where the structure of the tab requires a transparent bottom border for the active tab and the skin of the tab requires a light gray border._

 #### Layout Styles
 Styles that define how a component sits on the page.
-A component's layout class is prefixed with `.l-` and uses the entire component's name.
+A component's layout class uses the `.l-` prefix followed by the component's name.
 Layout styles include width and grid layout.
-For example, a component named: `object__structure--skin` would be given its layout styles with the corresponding layout class named: `.l-object__structure--skin`.
+For example, a component named: `object--modifier--structure--skin` would be given its layout styles with the corresponding layout class named: `.l-object--modifier`.
+The skin and structure classes are omitted here because they have no effect on the component's layout.

 ## Naming Conventions and Structure